WTTJ/welcome-ui/icons/README.md

 1. Download the svg from abstract into the `icons/_assets/` folder, using snake_case for the name

-2. If your icon is monochrome, check the presence of `fill="#134B45"` in the svg.
+2. If your icon is monochrome, check the presence of `fill="black"` in the svg.
 If it is not present, change the `fill` attribute.

 3. Run `yarn icons`